 Income drawdown is a way of taking an income from your pension fund.
 You can use the money you take from income drawdown to retire fully, or you might use it to ‘semi-retire' and supplement your earned income.

 While you're making withdrawals from your pension fund in this way, the remainder of your fund continues to be invested.
 This means it will still have the potential to rise or fall in value.
-Any growth will be free of UK income and capital gains tax – although some investment returns may be received by the pension fund after tax deductions, or with tax credits that cannot be reclaimed e.g. 10% tax credit on UK dividends.
+Any growth will be free of UK income and capital gains taxes within your fund, but withdrawals you make are subject to income tax

-You can now save up to £15,240 every tax year in an ISA.
+You can now save or invest up to £15,240 every tax year in an ISA.
 There's no income tax or capital gains tax on any money you receive from an ISA.
-However you should be aware that some investment returns may be received by the ISA manager after tax deductions, or with tax credits that cannot be reclaimed e.g. 10% tax credit on UK dividends.
+However you should be aware that some investment returns may be received by the ISA manager after tax deductions, or with tax credits that cannot be reclaimed.

 A general investment account

-This is simply an investment product where customers can invest directly into investment funds.
+This is simply an investment product where you can invest directly into investment funds.

-Any interest you receive on your investments will be taxed at your marginal rate and any dividends will be assessed for capital gains tax
+Any interest you receive on your investments will be taxed at your marginal rate and when you cash in an investment any gain may be subject to capital gains tax.

 When certain types of investment products pay you income, the provider sends you a tax voucher.
 The voucher will show two pieces of information: